StellarScript/stellarlibs/packages/functions/README.md

 ## 4. Remove Function<a name="remove-function"></a>

-To remove single function from an existing application, use the following command:
+To remove a single function from an existing application, use one of the following commands:

 ```bash
 nx g @aws-nx/functions:remove <Project_Name> --function <Function_Name>